-- We have not yet received word about academic format for Spring 2021 (April – June), but assume that all recruiting activities will stay virtual.
+- We have not yet received word about academic format for Summer 2021 (June – August), but assume that all recruiting activities will stay virtual.

 Will there be any on-campus recruiting activities?

-The campus Career Centers will not be hosting any on-campus recruiting activities during Winter 2021.
+The campus Career Centers will not be hosting any on-campus recruiting activities during Spring 2021.

-- Winter Quarter will start as originally scheduled on Monday, January 4th and will extend through Friday, March 12, 2021.
+- Spring Quarter will start as originally scheduled on Monday, March 29th and will extend through Friday, June 4, 2021.